 - Spanish / Español

-These are expensive, not much faster, and risky!
+These cost a lot.
+They are not much faster.
+They are risky!

-They are short-term loans with high interest rates (from 40% to 700% APR).
+They are short-term loans.
+They have high interest rates and/or fees.
+They can range from 40% to 700% APR (annual percentage rate).

-They arrive only about a week before IRS refunds.
+They may arrive only about a week before IRS refunds do.

 If the IRS denies your tax refund, you still have to pay back the full amount of the loan plus interest!

-The Earned Income Tax Credit (EITC) is a federal income tax credit for low-income working individuals and families.
-To qualify, both of these must be true for you and any children you claim:
+The Earned Income Tax Credit (EITC) is a federal income tax credit for working people and families with low incomes.
+To get this, both of these must be true for you and any children you claim:

-You all have lived in the U.S. for at least six months in 2016.
+You all lived in the U.S. for at least six months in 2019.

 *To claim the EITC, you must file a tax return.

-You may be eligible for the EITC if your income in 2016 was less than:
+Maybe, if your income in 2019 was less than:

 There are free tax preparation and filing services:

-Volunteer Income Tax Assistance Program (VITA) offers free tax filing services for low-income people.
-For the nearest VITA site, call 1-877-211-9274 or 211.
+Volunteer Income Tax Assistance Program (VITA) offers free tax filing services for people with low incomes.
+For help near you, call 1-877-211-9274 or 211.